asapdiscovery/asapdiscovery/docs/ecosystem/index.md

 ### Hindsight-public

-[Hindsight-public](https://github.com/asapdiscovery/hindsight-public) is an automatically updated repository that tracks the predictions made for ASAP that have experimental equivalents and tracks their accuracy.
-This is automatically updated from our systems of record and allows us to
+[Hindsight-public](https://github.com/asapdiscovery/hindsight-public) is an automatically updated repository that tracks the computational predictions made by ASAP that have experimental equivalents and tracks their accuracy versus those experimental outcomes.
+This is automatically updated from our systems of record and allows us to keep track of our performance in real time.

 ### FALCBot